Venus Williams wins a US Open women's doubles match for the first time since 2014

 "Wow," Williams said in her on-court interview.
 "Thank you, you guys.
 Thank you for showing up for us."

-In singles, Williams pushed 11th-seeded Karolina Muchova to three sets before bowing out Monday night.

-Thursday's contest was the first for Williams in doubles at a major since the 2022 U.S. Open, Serena's final tournament.
+Williams on Thursday was playing doubles at a major for the first time since the 2022 U.S. Open, Serena's final tournament.

 More AP tennis: https://apnews.com/hub/tennis